dobribobri/atmrad/README.md

 # A model of the Earth's atmosphere with standard altitude profiles of
 # thermodynamic temperature, pressure and air humidity
-# taken up to H = 20 km height with discretization of 100 nodes.
+# up to H = 20 km height with discretization of 500 nodes.
 # Clear sky, liquid water content (LWC) is zero
 atmosphere = Atmosphere.Standard(H=20., dh=20./500)
 # The integration method and other parameters can be additionally specified